 Consider putting Manon high on your names list if that’s the case, you won’t be disappointed.

-Yet another name that means victory for the people, a rather common term in France given the number of revolutions they’ve had, each of these names relating to a different period, but each having a strong connection to freedom and victory over tyranny.
+A variation of the name Nicole.
+It means victory for the people, a rather common term in France given the number of revolutions they’ve had.

 Patrice, simply meaning noble is a name you might want to consider if you find your darling daughter to be a sort of princess for you.